About the Course

 Who Should Attend

-This course aims to upskill social Workers, Social Work Assistants / Associates, Case Managers, Counsellors, Psychologists, Law Enforcement Officers, mental health workers and any profession who is interested in working with couples.
+Social Workers, Social Work Assistants / Associates, Case Managers, Counsellors, Psychologists, Law Enforcement Officers, mental health workers and any profession who is interested in working with couples.

 Corporates like other SSAs, Family Service Centres, etc. can engage us to conduct the course for their staff who work with couples.